tadwohlrapp/disable-youtube-autoplay/README.md

 # Disable YouTube Autoplay

-Recently, it appears that YouTube has introduced a new type of anti-feature that continually re-enables autoplay for videos.
-Even after disabling autoplay, it becomes enabled again within a minute, and this cycle repeats incessantly.
+Recently, it seems that YouTube has introduced a new type of anti-feature that consistently re-enables autoplay for videos.
+Even after disabling autoplay, it reverts to being enabled again within a minute, and this cycle repeats continuously.

-To address this issue, I wrote this simple userscript.
-It continuously checks every two seconds to see if autoplay is enabled, and if it is, the script promptly disables it once more.
+To tackle this issue, I have developed this simple userscript.
+It checks every second if autoplay is enabled, and if it is, the script promptly disables it once more.
+Additionally, a small counter within the autoplay toggle button displays how many times autoplay has been deactivated for the current video.

 ## Installation